-- The annual budget shall support the District's master and educational plans. - The CEO shall solicit recommendations from the Cabinet and the Budget and Planning Committee. - Assumptions upon which the budget is based are presented to the Board for review. - Board of Trustees budget study sessions are scheduled. - A public hearing is scheduled, in which interested persons may appear and address the Board regarding the proposed budget or any item in the proposed budget. - Unrestricted general reserves shall be no less than 3%. - Budget projections shall address long term goals and commitments.
+- The annual budget shall support the District's master and educational plans. - The CEO shall solicit recommendations from the Cabinet and the Budget and Planning Committee. - Assumptions upon which the budget is based are presented to the Board for review. - Board of Trustees budget study sessions are scheduled. - A public hearing is scheduled, in which interested persons may appear and address the Board regarding the proposed budget or any item in the proposed budget. - Unrestricted general reserves shall be no less than ten (10) percent or regular general fund operating expenditures as defined by the Government Finance Officers Association (GFOA) best practices in community college budgeting appendix 1. - Budget projections shall address long term goals and commitments.